 Note: We do not encourage copyright infringement through the download of torrents or any other way.

 The policy with regard to torrenting varies for each VPN, so you should first check with the provider you are interested in whether they allow torrenting.

 You don’t want to be torrenting on a VPN that suffers from problems like IP and DNS leaks, as this could easily destroy your cover.

 Download speed is another factor you need to take into account when choosing a VPN for the purpose of downloading torrents

-Our guide on best VPN for torrenting discusses the implications of surveillance on torrenting, and tests various providers for their suitability for P2P networking.
+VPNs that allow torrenting discusses the implications of surveillance and tests various providers for their suitability for P2P networking.